Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: IPS and Statistical Inference

-This is different from traditional statistical inference of dynamical systems, which requires data on the states of the system at different times --- in this case, paths of the process $Z_V = (Z_S, Z_P)$.
-When complete trajectories are available, one could construct a likelihood function in a straightforward manner from the Doob--Gillespie's simulation algorithm (see \cite{Wilkinson2018SMS} for example; also see \cite[Chapter~9]{anderson_britton}) or as an appropriate likelihood ratio (as a Radon--Nikodym derivative; see \cite[Appendix 1, Proposition 2.6, p.
+This estimation problem is challenging and different from traditional statistical inference of dynamical systems, which requires data on the states of the system at different time points --- in this case, paths of the process $Z_V = (Z_S, Z_P)$.
+When complete trajectories are available, one could construct a likelihood function in a straightforward manner from the Doob--Gillespie's simulation algorithm (see \cite{Wilkinson2018SMS,Anderson2015book} for example) or as an appropriate likelihood ratio (as a Radon--Nikodym derivative; see \cite[Appendix 1, Proposition 2.6, p.
 320]{Kipnis1999ScalingLimits}, \cite{Kutoyants2023Poisson}).
 However, the assumption of having access to complete trajectories of $Z_V$, or even high-frequency observations on $Z_V$ is often unrealistic.
-Instead, often in practice, we only have access to a limited amount of data in the form of a random sample, $t_1, t_2, \ldots, t_K$, of times of product formation over a fixed time interval $[0,T]$.
+Instead, often in practice, we only have access to a limited amount of data in the form of a random sample $t_1, t_2, \ldots, t_K$ of times of product formation over a fixed time interval $[0,T]$.
 This is similar to the situation in infectious disease epidemiology when one has access to only a random sample of infection or removal times (death or recovery).
-In the context of compartmental epidemic models, such times have been termed \emph{transfer times} \cite{DiLauro2022Interface,KhudaBukhsh2020Focus,KhudaBukhsh2023JTB} since they refer to a transfer of an entity from one compartment to another.
+In the context of compartmental epidemic models, such times have been termed \emph{transfer times} \cite{DiLauro2022Interface,KhudaBukhsh2020Focus,KhudaBukhsh2023JTB,KhudaBukhsh2024Howto} since they refer to a transfer of an entity from one compartment to another.
 The lack of information on the system's state, specifically the values of $Z_V$ at $t_1, t_2, \ldots, t_K$, makes it impossible to estimate $\theta$ directly from \eqref{eq:ZV-limit-ODE} using conventional methods like least squares.
-It is therefore crucial to develop a novel statistical inference methodology that is designed to work with datasets consisting of only a sample of product formation times.
-We achieve this in this section through the construction of a suitable weakly \ac{IPS}.
-We refer the readers to the excellent texts, such as \cite{Liggett1985IPS} or \cite{Kipnis1999ScalingLimits}, for a general mathematical exposition on \acp{IPS}.
+It is, therefore, crucial to develop a novel statistical inference methodology that is designed to work with datasets consisting of only a sample of product formation times.